markusfleck/PARENT/README.md

     make clean; make

-  when you change computer architecture (e. g. heterogeneous cluster) and also make sure that you are not overwriting previous results (change NAME in the parameterfile)
+  when you change computer architecture (e. g. heterogeneous cluster) and also make sure that you are not overwriting previous results (change NAME in the parameterfile).